NickVanzo/unity-assignment-multiplayer-team/README.md

 You can find the implementation of both classes in the List_Lib folder.
 To test the function I used a suite of tests using the Google_tests framework.
 They are small tests, I tried to keep them as readable as possible, as Robert Martin suggested in Clean Code: "What makes a clean test?
 Three things.
 Readability, readability, and readability.
 Read- ability is perhaps even more important in unit tests than it is in production code.".
+Plus, in every test I've used the build, operate, check pattern to give them a clear and a constant structure.
 To test the function I've tried to include many different scenarios, such as:
 - adding a value to an empty list
 - adding many values in ascending order